patleeman/VSNotes/README.md

 Available settings

 ```
+// List of additional note title tokens to choose from.
+If supplied, a picker will be shown when creating a new note.
+"vsnotes.additionalNoteTitles": [],

 // The default commit message used if none is provided with the Commit and Push command.
 "vsnotes.commitPushDefaultCommitMessage": "VS Notes Commit and Push",

 // Shell command to execute in the note directory when the Commit and Push command is executed.
 The {msg} token will be replaced with the contents of an input box shown or, if empty, the default commit message.
 "vsnotes.commitPushShellCommand": "git add -A && git commit -m \"{msg}\" && git push",

 // Default title for new notes.
 "vsnotes.defaultNoteName": "New_Note",

 // Path to directory to save notes.
 Use ~/ to denote a relative path from home folder.
 "vsnotes.defaultNotePath": "",

 // Default note title.
 Utilizes tokens set in vsnotes.tokens.
 "vsnotes.defaultNoteTitle": "{dt}_{title}.{ext}",

 // Default vscode snippet to execute after creating a note.
 Set both langId and name to null to disable.
 "vsnotes.defaultSnippet": {
     "langId": "markdown",
     "name": "vsnotes"
 },

 // Regular expressions for file names to ignore when parsing documents in note folder.
 "vsnotes.ignorePatterns": [
     "^\\."
 ],

 // Number of recent files to show when running command `List Notes`.
 "vsnotes.listRecentLimit": 15,

 // Automatically convert blank spaces in title to character.
 To disable set to `null`.
 "vsnotes.noteTitleConvertSpaces": "_",

+// A list of markdown templates to choose from when creating a new note.
+"vsnotes.templates": [],

 // Tokens used to replace text in file name.
 "vsnotes.tokens": [
     {
         "type": "datetime",
         "token": "{dt}",
         "format": "YYYY-MM-DD_HH-mm",
         "description": "Insert formatted datetime."
     },
     {
         "type": "title",
         "token": "{title}",
         "description": "Insert note title from input box.",
         "format": "Untitled"
     },
     {
         "type": "extension",
         "token": "{ext}",
         "description": "Insert file vsnotes.",
         "format": "md"
     }
 ],

 // Hide the files section in the sidebar.
 Requires application restart.
 "vsnotes.treeviewHideFiles": false,

 // Hide the tags section in the sidebar.
 Requires application restart.
-  "vsnotes.treeviewHideTags": false
+"vsnotes.treeviewHideTags": false,

-  // Define templates names (`vsnote_template_NAME`)
-  "vsnotes.templates": ["meeting"],
 ```

 # Tips and tricks